 Listen to my podcast O JAPONII

 What is the tea ceremony in Japan?
 Does a foreigner have a chance to take part in a tea ceremony in Japan?
 I had the pleasure of taking part in such a ceremony at the tea pavilion in Himeji.
 See what it looked like.
-Learn how the tea utensils are called.
+Learn the names of the individual tea utensils.

 When I was going to Japan for the first time, I was convinced that it would be almost impossible to be granted the honor of attending a traditional tea ceremony if you don’t know the Japanese people.
 And by “Japanese people” I mean Japanese who have contact with traditional Japanese arts.
 I was not completely wrong.
 I still think that in order to take part in a very formal tea ceremony held in a prestigious tea pavilion and run by an outstanding tea master, you must actually have friends who will trust you enough to invite you to such a meeting.
 In general, this also involves the need to know the Japanese etiquette, including the tea etiquette.
 It is worth mentioning that many Japanese live their lives never taking part in a formal (or other) tea ceremony.